argoproj/argo-events/docs/artifact-guide.md

 # Artifact Guide
 This is a guide for help in utilizing artifacts within Argo Events.
-Sensors use artifacts for two purposes:
-1. Object notifications for use in `Artifact` signals. (currently S3 bucket notifications are only supported)
-2. A Resource Object store for use in `Resource` triggers
+Sensors use artifacts for Resource Object store for use in `Resource` triggers

 ## Inline
 Inlined artifacts are included directly within the sensor resource and decoded as a string.